-To support our strategic objective of further developing our brands through television entertainment, we operate a wholly-owned television studio, Hasbro Studios, which produces television programming primarily based on our brands, which is distributed on a global basis.
-In addition, Hasbro Studios has a coordinated development process which aligns with our 50% interest in a joint venture with Discovery that operates Hub Network, a cable television network in the United States.
-Hub Network is dedicated to providing high-quality children's and family entertainment.
+To support our strategic objective of further developing our brands through television entertainment, we operate a wholly-owned studio, Hasbro Studios, which produces storytelling across mediums.
+This includes television programming primarily based on our brands, which is distributed on a global basis.
+In addition, Hasbro Studios has a coordinated development process which aligns with our 40% interest in a joint venture with Discovery that operates Discovery Family Channel, a cable television network in the United States.
+Discovery Family Channel is dedicated to providing high-quality children's and family entertainment.

 In addition to the above, we also seek to promote and leverage our brands through major motion pictures.
-In June 2014, TRANSFORMERS: AGE OF EXTINCTION, the fourth major motion picture based on the TRANSFORMERS brand, is scheduled to be released by Paramount Pictures.
+In October 2015, the Company plans to re-ignite an archived brand with the expected release of JEM AND THE HOLOGRAMS by Hasbro's own, recently established film label, Allspark Pictures, in partnership with Universal Studios.
+In 2014, Paramount Pictures released the fourth major motion picture based on the TRANSFORMERS brand, TRANSFORMERS: AGE OF EXTINCTION, and Universal Pictures released a second motion picture based on a games brand, OUIJA.
 In 2013, G.I.
 JOE: RETALIATION, the second major motion picture based on the G.I.
-JOE brand, was released.
+JOE brand, was released by Paramount Pictures.
 In May 2012, BATTLESHIP was released by Universal Pictures.

-Major motion pictures and television programming based on our owned and controlled brands provide our consumers with the ability to experience these properties in a different format, which we believe can result in increased product sales, royalty revenues, and overall brand awareness.
-To a lesser extent, we can also earn revenue from our participation in the financial results of motion pictures and related DVD releases and through the distribution of television programming.
+Major motion pictures and television programming based on our owned and controlled brands provide both storytelling and the ability for our consumers to experience these properties in a different format, which we believe can result in increased product sales, royalty revenues, and overall brand awareness.
+To a lesser extent, we can also earn revenue from our participation in the financial results of motion pictures and related home entertainment releases and through the distribution of television programming.
 Revenue from toy and game product sales is a component of the U.S. and Canada and International segments, while royalty revenues, including revenues earned from movies and television programming, is included in the Entertainment and Licensing segment.